CrosswaveOmega/JSPyBridge_Async/README.md

 * Object inspection allows you to easily `console.log` or `print()` any foreign objects

 * (Bridge to call JS from Python) Specialized object oriented support for event-emitter functions.
+* retrieve blob objects from the Javascript side of the bridge.
+* enhanced support for concurrent operations.

 ### New Javascript from Python usage:
 ```py